hanabi/hanabi.github.io/Reference.md

   * Normally, Donald would know that his red card is exactly a red 3, as a *Double Half Bluff*.
   * However, Donald also knows that any 4 in the game can be used to perform a *Double Bluff*.
   * Thus, Donald marks his red card as either a red 3 (if it was a *Double Half Bluff*) or a red 4 (if it was a *4 Double Bluff*).

-### The Triple Bluff

-* In some situations, cluing a 5 with color initiates a special move called a *5 Color Ejection*.
-And in some situations, cluing a 5 with rank initiates a special move called a *5 Pull* or a *5's Chop Move*.
-However, if players are in a situation where none of these moves would apply, then it is possible to perform a *Triple Bluff* by giving a *Play Clue* to a 5 (with either color or number).
-* For example, in a 5-player game:
-  * All the 1's are played on the stacks.
-  * Emily has a red 5 that has a number 5 clue on it.
-(It was *5 Saved* in the *Early Game*.)
-  * Alice clues red to Emily, "filling in" the red 5 as a *Play Clue*.
-(This cannot be a *5 Color Ejection*, because that move requires the 5 to be freshly touched.)
-  * Bob sees that no-one else has the red 2.
-Bob blind-plays his *Finesse Position* card as red 2, but it is instead a blue 2.
-  * Cathy knows a blue 2 does not match a red 5, so this must be some kind of *Bluff*.
-However, a red 5 is not a valid *Bluff* target and it is also not a valid *Double Bluff* target.
-Thus, this must be a *Triple Bluff*.
-Cathy blind-plays her *Finesse Position* card as any playable card, and it plays as green 2.
-  * Donald also knows that this must be a *Triple Bluff* for the same reasons that Cathy does.
-Donald blind-plays his *Finesse Position* and it plays as a yellow 2.

 ### The 5's Triple Bluff